 Here are some of the most common filtration systems.

 - Canister Pressurized Filter – Recommended for small to very small ponds, this type of filter provides both mechanical and biological filtration via a foam media.
 They require frequent, manual cleaning and may be used with low to medium flow pumps.

 - Bead Pressurized Filter – An attractive and prudent option for koi ponds, these pressurized filters are convenient to maintain and can be placed either above or below the surface of the water.

 - Waterfall Filter – These filters are placed above the water level and work when water enters from the bottom and passes through a medium such as a filter mat.
 Waterfall filters can be a very efficient biological filtration system for ponds with fish, but they can prove difficult to clean.
-Our 16 in.
-Waterfall Spillway and Filter seamlessly blend a way to add a natural looking waterfall to your pond and additional filtration (with bio balls and filter pad).

 - Box Filters – Box filters provide both biological and mechanical filtration to ponds when water flows through various stages of filter media. pond boss® Complete Filter Kit with Pump is ideal for use in ponds up to 500 gallons.
 It is cost-efficient and provides you with all you need to filter your pond’s water.
 Plus, it offers a water-spray nozzle head for aeration and pond decoration.

 - Barrel Filters – For those self-proclaimed ‘do-it-yourselfers’, barrel filters can be made from a 55-gallon plastic drum containing filter mediums that work to provide biological and mechanical filtration.
 These filters rely on gravity to discharge.